Zenish-P/Zenish-P.github.io/readme.md

 ---

-Q: Why Markdown is superior to word processing
+Q: Why Markdown is superior to word processing?
 > The best word processors are expensive.
 They are out of most people's price range as a result.
 As a result, people fail to participate.
 The majority of individuals can easily utilise Markdown because it is free source and straightforward to use.
 People are encouraged to participate as a result.
+Q: Can i see my website directly by typing the website name?
+> Yes.
+You can either type in your whole website name or you can click on view deployment from your github repo.